Juntendo University, Tokyo, established in 1838.

 Case Reports and Clinical Research Papers

-A large number of papers have been published in English (approximately 400).
+A large number of papers have been published in English.
 Writing case reports and clinical research papers fosters real clinical prowess through studying and thinking about various conditions.

 Overseas placement